sadikovi/olcPixelGameEngine-rs/README.md

 [![](http://meritbadge.herokuapp.com/olc_pixel_game_engine)](https://crates.io/crates/olc_pixel_game_engine)

 Library offers Rust API for [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine/).
-The code builds on macOS/OSX (any 10.x, including older versions, only X11 is required) and uses my mac port of pixel game engine https://github.com/sadikovi/olcPixelGameEngine-macos.
+The code builds on Linux and macOS/OSX (any 10.x, including older versions, only X11 is required) and uses my mac port of pixel game engine https://github.com/sadikovi/olcPixelGameEngine-macos.

-> The code should build on Linux as well after you update build.rs file to compile pixel game
-> engine on Linux.
-I will try addressing it soon but the fixes are more than welcome.

 You can link the crate as a dependency and extend `Application` trait to run the pixel game engine:
 ```rust